Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: The Random Periodic Spike Trains

 where $C(K,n)$ is the number of configurations (with at most one firing per subinterval and $n$ firings in total) with at least $K \taumin/T$ empty subintervals between firings.
 The scale factor $\tilde\gamma$ is required for (\ref{eqn:ModifiedPoissonStart}) to be properly normalized.

-In order to determine $C(K,n)$, we note that there is a one-to-one correspondence (illustrated in \figref{fig:PoissonProcess}) between { {\alph{enumi}} \begin{enumerate} \item configurations of $n$ spikes on the interval $[0,T)$ such that (i) there is a spike at~0 and (ii) each spike is followed by a refractory period of length $\taumin$, and \item configurations of $n$ spikes on the interval $[0, T - n \taumin)$ with a spike at~0. \end{enumerate} }
+In order to determine $C(K,n)$, we note that there is a one-to-one correspondence (illustrated in \figref{fig:PoissonProcess}) between \begin{itemize} \item[(a)] configurations of $n$ spikes on the interval $[0,T)$ such that (i) there is a spike at~0 and (ii) each spike is followed by a refractory period of length $\taumin$, and \item[(b)] configurations of $n$ spikes on the interval $[0, T - n \taumin)$ with a spike at~0. \end{itemize}

 Counting the latter is obvious: there are

 such ordered configurations where

 Dropping the constraint that the first spike occurs at time~0 and passing to unordered configurations yields